 A. The process for applying as a transfer student is the same as the process for applying as a first-time graduate student.
 Applicants who are already enrolled in another graduate program must follow standard application procedures and their applications are considered on the same basis as the applications of all others.
-Upon admission and enrollment, students who have taken graduate-level courses may petition to the Director of Graduate Studies to have some of those courses counted toward fulfillment of specific Columbia degree requirements.
-Such petitions are reviewed only on a case by case basis after the student has enrolled at Columbia.
+Upon admission and enrollment, students who have taken graduate-level courses may petition the Director of Graduate Studies to have some of those courses counted toward fulfillment of specific Columbia degree requirements.
+Such petitions are reviewed only on a case-by-case basis after the student has enrolled at Columbia.

 Q. What are my funding opportunities?

 A. All Ph.D. program applicants, including international applicants, are eligible for fellowship support.
 Except in very rare cases, students admitted to the program are admitted with an offer of multi-year fellowship support guaranteed for up to five years.

 The fellowship covers tuition, the health services fee, medical insurance premiums under the university's student health insurance program, a nine-month stipend ($31,140 for 2021-2022), a summer stipend ($4,000 for 2022), and the university facilities fee.
 Students are responsible for other fees, including the university transcript fee, which is charged only once, and the student activities, and international student fees.